krzysztofzuraw/blog/blog/2020-02-09-css-in-js-patterns/index.md

 If you are using TypeScript you will need to type `theme` via `css={(theme: Theme) => ({})}` instead of having typed `styled` if you are using this [guide]().

-I'm not yet used this pattern in production code but I see some drawback from beginning - what if you start using `css` prop too much?
+I haven't used this pattern in production code but I see some drawback from beginning - what if you start using `css` prop too much?
 Then you will end up with a long HTML tags that have both logic of rendering and styling.
-One of solution for that problem is to extract styles to it's own variable as is done with `p` tag in example above.
+One of solution for that problem is to extract styles to its own variable as is done with `p` tag in example above.

 # Conclusion

-You can check all those examples in more complicated scenarios and using emotion below in codesandbox:
+You can check all of those examples in more complicated scenarios below in codesandbox:

 <iframe
      src="https://codesandbox.io/embed/css-in-js-patterns-zz7ns?fontsize=14&hidenavigation=1&theme=dark"